Monday, July 27, 2009

 2:23 AM | Dana Kaplan, Stresa Sights | Edit Post

-For 5 Euro one can gain access to the roof of il Duomo di Milano, Milan's famous cathedral.
+For just a few euro one can gain access to the roof of il Duomo di Milano, Milan's famous cathedral.
 Begun in 1385, but not completed until 1805 when Napolean Bonaparte ordered that the facade be finished, this is the fourth-largest cathedral in the world, and arguably one of the most beautiful.
-It's been hidden under scaffolding and wraps for some years as repairs and renovation and cleaning have taken place, but finally, it has been unveiled and it is ready to explore, inside, outside, and up on the roof.

 We're not really that high up at the peak of the roof, but it's possible to feel like you're on top of it all.